Frequently Asked Questions

 Does my dog need to be on a leash if he is off-leash trained?

 ABSOLUTELY!
-While your dog may be off-leash trained, it is my strict policy to always keep your pet(s) on a leash while in my care outside of your home or yard.
-This will ensure I will have control over any unforeseen problems that may arise.
+While your dog may be off-leash trained, it is our strict policy to always keep your pet(s) on a leash while in our care outside of your home or yard.
+This will ensure we will have control over any unforeseen problems that may arise.
 There is also a leash law in our area, where safety and protocol come first.

 Will you pick up after our pet(s)?

 Yes!
-I will pick after your pet(s) when they are out on their walk—it is unlawful and disrespectful to not complete this task.
-JND will also pick up after your pet(s) if they go in your yard while under my care–although I do not offer full poop scooping services.
-As for as kitty cleanup, all litter boxes will be scooped and cleaned.
-If your pet(s) get sick in your home, I will clean up after them, in most cases (if special cleaning may be required, I will contact you for further instructions).
+We will pick after your pet(s) when they are out on their walk—it is unlawful and disrespectful to not complete this task.
+JND will also pick up after your pet(s) if they go in your yard while under our care.
+JND offers a full poop scooping concierge add-on service for vacation visits.
+As for as kitty cleanup, all litter boxes will be scooped at each visit.
+If your pet(s) get sick in your home, we will clean up after them, in most cases (if special cleaning may be required, I will contact you for further instructions).
 If this requires extended time beyond your visit, there may be an additional charge.

 Will you have your own supplies to clean up after my pet(s)?

 You are responsible for providing JND with all cleaning supplies, including bags for picking up or scooping waste, paper towels, carpet cleaners, etc. Please go over any specific details with me for anything that requires special care, i.e. delicate or expensive carpets and rugs.
-If you are unable to offer needed items, JND has supplies and equipment on hand.
 Please be aware that not all accidents can be completely cleaned, no matter what product is used.

 How do you handle my keys and access to my property?